Are you an international student?

 |UEENEEG199A||Conduct compliance and functional verification of electrical apparatus and existing circuits|

-In addition, applicants must be at least 16 years of age when enrolling in the program.
+In addition, learners must be at least 16 years of age when enrolling in the program.
 This requirement meets the minimum age requirements for training and working in the Electrotechnology field in Victoria, determined by Energy Safe Victoria (ESV).

 It is recommended that applicants have completed Year 11 or equivalent, due to the literacy and numeracy requirements of electrical studies.
-Holmesglen recommends all learners have a minimum of Year 10 English and Mathematics.
+Holmesglen recommends all applicants have a minimum of Year 10 English and Mathematics.

 Prior to enrolment or commencement of training you will be required to complete a literacy and numeracy assessment and a pre-training interview.
 These will assist with determining your suitability to the course, verify your training plan, and identify any learning support needs.